gitongatonny/MeruNumberTranslator/README.md

 The dataset used for the conversion is stored in a CSV file named `MeruNumbers.csv`.

-The dataset contains numbers 1 to 100 and their corresponding Meru name and morphological grammar.
+The dataset contains numbers 1 to 100 [and other values] and their corresponding Meru name and morphological grammar.

+The other values are:

+- 1,000 and 10,000.
+- 1,10 and 100 million.
+- 1,10 and 100 billion.

+These extra values will enable translation of a larger scope of numbers to their Meru name equivalent and vice versa.

 ## Usage